-Zoning regulations, high development fees and expensive property, new water connection limitations, overall lack of funding, and the need for community support make creating new affordable units challenging.
+The city of Goleta lacks affordable housing units and at the time the Plan was created, there were no additional units in line to be created.
+The City has, however, issued exempt Accessory Dwelling Units (ADUs) permits, which may qualify as affordable Zoning regulations, new water connection limitations, lack of funding, and the need for community support make creating new affordable units challenging.
 Yet, this is the only long-term solution to fully addressing homelessness in Goleta.
-Fortunately, the City of Goleta does have control over its own zoning regulations and development impact fees, so can look at relaxing some standards and lower some fees for public benefit projects such as affordable housing or permanent supportive housing.
-Models in other cities and progressive approaches such as tiny home communities (which received rather extensive community support) can support the creation of affordable housing within Goleta, but it will take interagency flexibility, a substantial amount of funding, and political will to implement.
+Models in other cities and progressive approaches such as tiny home communities can support the creation of affordable housing within Goleta, but it will take interagency flexibility, a substantial amount of funding and political will to implement.